aws-samples/aws-cdk-cfn-hook/README.md

 # <a name='conclusion'></a>Conclusion

-This patterns demonstrate how to create, build, and deploy CFN hooks to enforce proactive compliance using a CI/CD pipeline.
+This pattern demonstrates how to create, build, and deploy CFN hooks to enforce proactive compliance using a CI/CD pipeline.
 This solution enables developers to check for compliance even before provisioning the resource.

 ## Security